feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 ├── making-your-own-tutorials.md
 ```
 Remember to set a title and a "nav_order" in the beginning of the \*.md file.
-For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team.
+For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team later.
-For example, the beginning lines of the source code (making-your-own-tutorials.md) of this page looks like:
+For example, the beginning lines of the source code of this page (making-your-own-tutorials.md) look like:
 ```markdown
 ---
 layout: default